Jopgood/spotify-mcp-server/README.md

 - Get current playback information
 - RESTful API for easy integration with other applications
 - AI Assistant integration for controlling Spotify with natural language
+- Voice control interface for speaking commands to Spotify

 ## Prerequisites